-- 4. The Equality Act 20103 requires public sector bodies to: - a. eliminate unlawful discrimination, harassment and victimisation - b. advance equality of opportunity between people who do and do not share a protected characteristic - c. foster good relations between people who share a protected characteristic and those who do not share a protected characteristic. - 5.
+- 4. The Equality Act 20103 requires public sector bodies to have due regard to the need to: - a. eliminate unlawful discrimination, harassment and victimisation - b. advance equality of opportunity between people who do and do not share a protected characteristic - c. foster good relations between people who share a protected characteristic and those who do not share a protected characteristic. - 5.
 Our duty to comply with the Act is referred to as the 'public sector equality duty' (PSED).4 These statistics are published as part of our specific duties under the Equality Act, which applies to the OfS as a provider of public services. - 6.
 As required under this duty, this annual release contains information about students with 'protected characteristics' who are affected by our work as the independent regulator for higher education in England.
 There are nine protected characteristics under the Act.
-These are: - a. age - b. disability - c. gender reassignment (this release includes gender identity) - d. marriage and civil partnership (not included this release) - e. pregnancy and maternity (not included this release) - f. race (this release includes ethnicity)
+These are: - a. age - b. disability - c. gender reassignment - d. marriage and civil partnership - e. pregnancy and maternity - f. race